Viderspace/Family-Arroword-App/README.md

 # Arroword (Collaborative Puzzle App) — Preview

-**Arroword** is a real-time, collaborative arrow-word (תשחץ) puzzle-solving app for iOS built with SwiftUI and Firebase.
+**Arroword** is a real-time, collaborative arrow-word puzzle-solving app for iOS built with SwiftUI and Firebase.
-It turns solving traditional weekly arrow-word puzzles into a shared, social experience.
+It brings **live presence collaboration** — similar to real-time document editing — to the world of arrow-word puzzles.

-Users can upload a puzzle (from image, PDF, or live camera scan), share it with friends, and solve it together, with each participant’s contribution shown live on the board.
+Users can upload a puzzle (from image, PDF, or live scan), invite friends, and solve it together — with each participant’s contributions shown live on the board in real time.

 ---
 ## ✨ Key Features

 <table>